fraserreilly/Amazon-Auto-Purchase/readme.md

 ## Running the script
 - Run `python main.py`.
 A new headless chrome window will be opened (you can check this by removing `options.headless = True` and logs will be displayed within your terminal.
-- Do whatever you want, the script will run until it's closed, if it crashes it will be displayed in the terminal.
+- Do whatever you want, the script will run until it's closed, if it crashes it will be displayed in the cli.
-- If the item is avaiable and purchased it will be displayed in the terminal and the script will close.
+- If the item is avaiable and purchased it will be displayed in the cli and the script will close.